remij1/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

   * **persons.txt**: each line is the e-mail's address of the persons that you wish to use in your prank
 * Now, if you don't want already send yours fakes e-mails, you can download MockMock server to set up a test environment.
 You can do it here: [https://github.com/tweakers-dev/MockMock](https://github.com/tweakers-dev/MockMock)
 * You run MockMock.jar with the next command: `java -jar MockMock.jar -h xxxx -p xxxxx` with the  terminal.
 The x for -h are for the local port you want to use (default: 25) and the x for -p are for the web interface (default 8282).
-* Then, open your browser and go to `localhost:*<the x choose for the -p>*`.
+* Then, open your browser and go to `localhost:theXChooseForThe-p`.
 It will open a window where you can see your fake e-mails.
 (They won't be really sent with MockMock)
 * Now you can run the code: HEEEEEEEEEEERRRRE ADDD

 _____

-##Implementation
+## Implementation
 The code has 4 packages:
 * **ch.heigvd.jacquemardlevy.prankmail**:
   * MailPrank.java => main of the application